Why we doubled down on modularity with the new LINQ Bench

 DESIGNED FOR TODAY.
 BUILT FOR TOMORROW.

 What makes for good lab automation?
 At Automata, we believe it should make labs faster, more adaptable and more productive without forcing a compromise on space, access or usability.
-That is the value behind the new LINQ Bench.
-It is designed to help labs get up and running sooner, scale with changing needs, and maintain the freedom to choose the right instruments for the job.
-Whether you are building your first automated workcell or upgrading an existing space, the new LINQ Bench is a platform that grows with you.
+Our new LINQ Bench is designed to help labs get up and running sooner, scale with changing needs, and maintain the freedom to choose the right instruments for the job.
+The updated design has already won two prestigious awards for its innovation and user-focused approach.
+Whether you are building your first automated workcell or upgrading an existing space, the new LINQ Bench is a platform that grows with you – here’s what we’ve improved to make it better for scientists.

 The new LINQ Bench is built from three core components: CNC-machined corner joints, and both horizontal and vertical extruded aluminium profiles.
-This efficient design means faster configuration across multiple widths, depths and heights.
-For labs, this translates to shorter installation times, less disruption and a bench that can be precisely fitted to the available space.
+This efficient design means faster configuration across multiple widths, depths and heights, translating to shorter installation times, less disruption and a bench that can be precisely fitted to the available space.

 The lightweight frame also means more of the allowable floor load can be allocated to instruments.
 This matters most in labs where floor load limits can restrict instrument choice, opening the door to equipment that might otherwise have been ruled out.